 - Click here for an overview of paratransit options in Alameda County. - East Bay Paratransit is now offering transportation to and from vaccination sites and a briefer, streamlined eligibility process to apply for services.
 Click here or call 510-287-5000 for more information. - Home-bound people in Alameda County: to sign up for in-home vaccination, please complete the vaccine registration form on this webpage.
 If you are not able to use the internet form, please call 510-208-4829.
-Currently there is a wait list while the county gets home vaccination services in place.
+Alameda County began home vaccinations on April 26.

 All COVID-19 vaccines are available at no cost.
-No one should be charged for the vaccine.
+No one should be charged for the vaccine, regardless of insurance or documentation status.